American University Parking Policy

 Special status parking permits are available for all individuals who are not specifically mentioned in the preceding policy.
 These permits are available according to the following categories and conditions.
 Additionally, departments may choose to issue guest permits to the following categories (see Department Guests section for further information).

-- AU Community Members including, but not limited to, Jacobs Fitness Center members who are not otherwise affiliated with AU and special program participants such as Curl-Burke swimmers, may purchase parking permits for the Sports Center Garage or the Nebraska Parking Lot.
+- AU Community Members including, but not limited to, Jacobs Fitness Center members who are not otherwise affiliated with AU and special program participants such as Nation's Capitol Swim Club, may purchase parking permits for the Sports Center Garage or the Nebraska Avenue Parking Lot.
 The cost of these permits is calculated at the University's hourly rate and the amount of days needed.
-These permits must be purchased up-front by the special programs and distributed to program participants.
+These permits must be purchased in advance by the special programs and distributed to program participants.

-- Contracted Service Providers (CSPs) may include, but not be limited to, athletic officials, contracted media, non-staff coaches, and health center physicians.
-CSPs, or their sponsoring department, are required to purchase a parking permit.
+- Contracted Service Providers may include, but not be limited to, athletic officials, contracted media, non-staff coaches, and health center physicians.
+Service Providers, or their sponsoring department, are required to purchase a parking permit.
 These permits are valid in faculty/staff lots and are sold at the prevailing parking permit rate.

-- University Chaplains are eligible to receive complimentary parking permits valid in areas where faculty/staff member are authorized to park.
+- University Chaplains are eligible to receive complimentary parking permits valid in Nebraska Avenue Parking Lot, Katzen Arts Center Garage, and SIS Garage.
 To apply for a permit, these individuals should apply as adjunct faculty and verification of their appointment as chaplains must be provided to the Parking and Traffic Services Office.

 - Volunteers, Interns, & Externs or their sponsoring departments, are required to pay for parking permits.
-Payment may be submitted by individual volunteers at the Parking and Traffic Services Office or Pay-As-You-Go machines, or by GL account transfer made by the sponsoring department.
+Payment may be made at the Parking and Traffic Services Office or Pay-As-You-Go machines, or by GL account transfer made by the sponsoring department.
 Parking permits for volunteers are sold at the prevailing parking permit rate.

 - Institute & Program participants, or the department sponsoring the program or institute, must purchase parking permits.
 Payment may be submitted by individual participants at the Parking and Traffic Services Office or by GL account transfer made by the sponsoring department.
 Parking permits for institutes and programs are sold at the prevailing parking permit rate.

-Open Parking Days are days during which parking permit enforcement is suspended.
+Complimentary Parking Days are days during which parking permit enforcement is suspended.
 These days include, but are not limited to, AU preview days, New Student Orientation, Move-In and Move-Out, Welcome Week, and Parents & Alumni weekend.
+During these times, face plates will cover the pay stations in the Commuter Lots.

 Complimentary Guest Parking Permits are provided to the University departments for distribution to the department's guests.
-For the purposes of this policy, a department guest is an individual whose participation with -- and subsequent parking at -- AU is specifically requested by a department for the purposes of contributing to the academic and/or institutional mission of the department.
-Departments can be issued individual permits, requested by email two business days in advance, or utilize batches of permits as described below:
+For the purposes of this policy, a department guest is an individual whose participation with - and subsequent parking at - AU is specifically requested by a department for the purposes of contributing to the academic and/or institutional mission of the department.
+Departments can be issued individual permits, requested by email 48 hours in advance, or utilize batches of permits as described below:

-Departments will be issued guest permits, in bulk, at the beginning of each semester and are red, "Valid One Day Only" hang tags.
-These permits are valid only in the designated areas, usually the Nebraska Parking Lot or Katzen Arts Center Garage.
-To be valid, these permits must have the current date / date of use clearly written in the "permit date field" – the white rectangle on which "Valid Today Only" is printed.
-To be valid, these permits require a Parking and Traffic Services Office stamp or security punch.
+Departments will be issued batch guest permits, by request.
+These permits are red, "Valid One Day Only" hang tags, valid only in the Nebraska Avenue Parking Lot or Katzen Arts Center Garage.
+To be valid, these permits must have the date of use clearly written in the "permit date field" – the white rectangle on which "Valid Today Only" is printed.
+If an error is made while writing the date on a permit, please void the permit, and distribute a new one.
+Also, to be valid, these permits require a Parking and Traffic Services Office security punch.

 The Department of Public Safety and the Parking and Traffic Services Office bear the sole responsibility and authority to enforce the University's parking policies and regulations.
 All vehicles on American University's property are subject to these regulations.
 Furthermore, compliance with the following regulations is a condition of enrollment and/or employment at American University.
 Operating a motor vehicle on University property is a privilege, which is conditioned, in part, on compliance with these rules and regulations.
 American University assumes no liability or responsibility for damage or theft to any vehicle parked in or on University property.
 These regulations are applicable to all members of the University community - faculty, staff, students, visitors, contractors and vendors.

 II.
 Equipment utilized in the parking and traffic regulation and enforcement is University property.
-Vandalizing or destroying Pay-As-You-Go machines, vehicle immobilization devices, signs, markings and/or citations is strictly prohibited.
+Vandalization, theft, or damaging Pay-As-You-Go machines, vehicle immobilization devices, signs, markings and/or citations is strictly prohibited.

 III.
 Citations are issued to vehicles, not vehicle operators.
 Citations issued to vehicles remain a valid and binding fine, regardless of the vehicle operator.